-The average duration of unemployment for nonmetro workers (using the U-3 definition) was 26.5 weeks in the fourth quarter of 2009, up from 17.8 weeks in the same quarter in the previous year.
+The average duration of unemployment for nonmetro workers (using the U-3 definition) was 26.5 weeks in the fourth guarter of 2009, up from 17.8 weeks in the same quarter in the previous year.
 For metro workers, the search for a job was somewhat longer, averaging 29.2 weeks in the fourth quarter of 2009 compared with 20.0 weeks in the previous year.
 This is the longest average duration of unemployment ever recorded by the Bureau of Labor Statistics, which has tracked this outcome since 1948.

-Nonmetro and metro unemployment rates leveled off in the fourth quarter of 2009 affect comparability with data for prior periods.
+Nonmetro and metro unemployment rates leveled off in the fourth quarter of 2009

+Note: The metro/nonmetro status of some counties changed in the third quarter of 2005.
+These changes can affect comparability with data for prior periods.
 See text for definition of U-3 and U-6.

 Source: USDA, Economic Research Service analysis of data from U.S. Bureau of Labor Statistics, Current Population Survey.